vijay-kishan-noone/Phase1Assessment/MiniAssessments/README.md

-All the Mini Assessments are in this folder
+All the Mini Assessments are in this folder.